kozodoi/Fair_Credit_Scoring/data/README.md

 - `bene` - obtained from: *Baesens, B., Van Gestel, T., Viaene, S., Stepanova, M., Suykens, J., & Vanthienen, J. (2003).
 Benchmarking state-of-the-art classification algorithms for credit scoring.
 Journal of the operational research society, 54(6), 627-635.*
 - `uk` - obtained from: *Baesens, B., Van Gestel, T., Viaene, S., Stepanova, M., Suykens, J., & Vanthienen, J. (2003).
 Benchmarking state-of-the-art classification algorithms for credit scoring.
 Journal of the operational research society, 54(6), 627-635.*

+# Notes

+1. Data set `homecredit` is included as a `.zip` archive due to size limitation.
+Please extract `homecredit.csv` from the archive before working with the codes.
-The raw data sets `bene` and `uk` are subject to an NDA and are not included in this repo.
-Data set `homecredit` is not included due to size limitation.
+2. Data sets `bene` and `uk` are subject to an NDA and are not included in this public repo.
+Please contact the authors to request access.